 Stem Cells for Treating Meniscus Tears

 Stem Cell therapy for meniscus tears is the most common type of knee injury we treat.
 Surgically repairing a meniscus tear should be considered the last option.
-Meniscus tear repairs work by surgically removing some (partial meniscectomy), or all of a critical structure in the knee.
-For most cases, we see, a minimally invasive combination of adult stem cells, PRP, and post-therapy physical rehabilitation is usually a safer and better option.
-[3]
+Meniscus tear repairs work by surgically removing some (partial meniscectomy) or all of a critical structure in the knee.
+A minimally invasive combination of adult stem cells, PRP, and post-therapy physical rehabilitation is usually a safer and better option.[3]

 Knee Replacement Alternatives

-The meniscus is a crescent-shaped fibrocartilaginous structure that acts as both spacers between the femur and tibia while also providing shock absorption capabilities for the knee joint.
-It can be an effective shock absorber by equally distributing any blunt forces across the knee joints.
-A meniscus is composed of living fibrocartilage tissue, and each knee has two menisci.
+The meniscus is a crescent-shaped fibrocartilaginous structure that acts as a spacer between the femur and tibia while providing shock absorption capabilities for the knee joint.
+It can be an effective shock absorber by equally distributing blunt forces across the knee joints.
+A meniscus comprises living fibrocartilage tissue, and each knee has two menisci.

 For various biomechanical reasons, most injuries occur on the medial meniscus.